 Every girl wants to look pretty.
 We wouldn’t be feminine if we didn’t have a longing deep inside of us to be admired by others, to be told we are beautiful, and to know it is true.
 But what is beauty?
 I do not mean just prettiness or attractiveness, but something deeper.

-The word “beautiful”, as defined in the Webster’s New World Dictionary as being used to describe something which gives “The highest degree of pleasure” to someone who sees that which is beautiful.
+The word “beautiful”, is defined by the Webster’s New World Dictionary as something which gives “The highest degree of pleasure” to someone who sees that which is beautiful.
 So, if a girl tries to be beautiful, she is obviously doing it in order to please someone.
 So who are we trying to please?
 As Catholics, we should be aiming to please God first.

 The way you dress reflects who you are.
 The Blessed Virgin was the most modest in every aspect, which reflected her soul, which was pure in everything.
 What better way to please God than imitate His mother, who is not only most modest, but also the most beautiful example?
 Since modesty in dress is such a symbol of our souls, shouldn’t we try our best to imitate the most beautiful soul God ever created?